Oyelowo/coding_practice/docker-udemy/commands.md

 sh is name of a program being run in the container.
 It is a shell that allows us run a program in the container.
 There are also bash,powershell, zsh and sh.
 Most containers have sh already included and bash sometimes also.
 `docker exec -it a5fee72ead8b sh`

+- useful sometimes if you want to poke around.
+But mostly, you want a primary process running first `docker run -it busybox sh`

+-Two containers dont automatically share their file systems, unless specifically specify this.
+They are two isolated systems